 Cost: Adults (16+) $28 | Kids (11–15yrs) $12 | Kids (6–10yrs) $6 | Kids under 6yrs FREE

 Location: Table Cape Tulip Farm

 Sometimes it simply isn’t possible to make the 4-hour journey all the way from Hobart up to Wynyard to see the tulips.

 The good news is that you can still experience the rainbow of colours in Hobart!

 The Royal Tasmanian Botanic Gardens are one of my favourite places to spend a lazy afternoon, and in late September you’ll find plenty of tulips in full bloom – for some reason they seem to bloom a little earlier than up north

 Entry is free, and the lawns are a wonderful place to spread a blanket and enjoy a picnic.

 Hours: May-Sept from 8am to 5pm | Oct-Apr from 8am to 6:30pm

-For plenty more articles like this please keep browsing our website.
-Or visit our Facebook group to share your tulip photos and get free travel tips and advice from fellow road trippers!
+For plenty more articles like this please keep browsing the website.
+Or visit my Facebook group to share your tulip photos and get free travel tips and advice from fellow road trippers!

 Travel planning resources